 At the kitchen supply store, the professional knives are usually locked up inside glass cases.
 Ask the clerk for three or four professional chef knives of varying sizes (some have longer/larger blades than others), preferably carbon steel with a full tang.
 The tang is the metal part of the blade that extends into the handle.
 Ideally, you want the metal to extend all the way through the handle.
 Having a “full tang” will keep your knife handle from coming loose and falling apart.

 Hold each knife, one at a time, in your hand, and feel it; lift it up, make chopping motions in the air or on the counter (be careful not to scare or cut anyone).
 Make sure your hand easily holds the weight of the knife.
 Find the knife that feels right for you.
 If you are comfortable holding your knife, you will be more proficient in the kitchen and less likely to cut yourself.
 Please do not let price dissuade you from making the best choice.
 This is one kitchen tool you will have for numerous years, quite possibly an entire lifetime.
 I’ve had one of my Santoku knives (Henckel from Germany) for over twelve years!
 It was a great investment, about eighty-five dollars at the time, and has given me many years of service.
-With the holiday shopping deals available right now, you can purchase an entire knife collection plus a knife block for the same amount of money I spent on one knife (Henckel).
+Right now, you can purchase an entire knife collection plus a knife block for the same amount of money I spent on one knife (Henckel).
 Spend anywhere from fifty to two hundred dollars, or even more, on an excellent knife.
 You are making an investment in your health and you are worth every penny.

 Here’s another kitchen tool I couldn’t live without.